-- 1. reasonably and - 2. in good faith
+- 1. reasonably and - in good faith

-to a 'Designated Officer' of the HSE or the Gardaí.
+to Tusla or the Gardaí.

 It is an offence to maliciously make a false allegation.

 Reckless Endangerment of Children

 - An offence arising when someone with authority or control over a child, or an abuser, intentionally or recklessly causes or permits a child to be placed or left in a situation of serious harm or sexual abuse.
 (Criminal Justice Act 2006, Section 176) - The offence is a recommendation of the Ferns Report, 2005.